 See?
 Confusion.
 It seemed like most of the ‘smart’ people were using their newsletters to replicate their blog subscriptions, and that didn’t seem very ‘smart’ to me.

-But, there was always this Chris Brogan guy.
-Everyone loved Chris’ emails.
-Everyone raved about Chris’ emails, so I subscribed to them.
-Chris’ emails were different, he didn’t just re-link to his latest blog post, he wrote a new ‘post’ for his emails.
+Then there’s Ann Handley.
+Ann has a biweekly newsletter called Total Annarchy.
+It’s delightful.
+Everyone loves Ann’s emails.
+Everyone raves about Ann’s newsletter, so I subscribed.
+Ann’s emails were different, she didn’t just re-link to her latest blog post, she wrote a new ‘post’ for her emails.
 Actually, they were like letters, and everyone seemed to love them because they were.
 So I thought that was interesting…but I still wasn’t getting the importance of a newsletter vs a blog.

-Then earlier this morning I ran across a site that explained the difference perfectly for me:
+Then I ran across a site that explained the difference perfectly for me:

 A blog is a tool you use to meet new people, whereas a newsletter is a tool you use to make a deeper connection with people you already know.

 Perfect!
 This really helped me understand the difference not only between the two tools, but also the difference in the two audiences.
-This explained why Chris’ emails seemed more like letters he was writing to a friend, because he’s writing to an audience (his newsletter audience) that already knows him!
+This explained why Ann’s emails seemed more like letters she was writing to a friend, because she’s writing to an audience (her newsletter audience) that already knows her!

 If you have a newsletter, how are you using it differently than your blog?
-Do you have a different content strategy for both, or does your newsletter get the same content as your blog?
+Do you have a different content strategy for both, or do you tailor your strategy for each?

 Interesting… Good idea about the newsletter being more like a letter.
 Not something I am doing for my site (newsletters), but I can see that working for you or other sites.
 Good advice!